Ich73/TranslationToolkit/README.md

 _Options:_
   * `-f`: Force overriding all files even if their hashes match (e.g. `SC -f`).

-### Replace Files (RF)
-This script searches the given destination folder for files with the same name as the files in the given source folder and replaces them.
-This can be used to update multiple `.bclim` files at once when editing `.arc` files.

-### Update Decoding Tables (UD)
-This script is used to update the decoding table stored in `.savJ` and `.savE` save files.

-The script requires you to specify the following values:
-  * `Save Folder`: The folder containing the save files you want to update.
-You can enter `.` to update all files in the directory where Translation Toolkit is.
-  * `Table File`: The filename of the updated decoding table.
-This table will be stored inside the save files.

 ### Setup Workspace (SW)
 This script is used to download the latest patches from the repository, copy the required original files from the extracted CIA and run the `AP` script.